Tiny Forest West Pymble

 Why West Pymble?

-The site at West Pymble is approximately 320 square metres in total, including an outdoor classroom and control plot.
-This means that the Village Green will still be available for people wanting to kick a ball, walk the dog or just enjoy some open space.
+The site is approximately 320 square metres, including an outdoor classroom and control plot.
+The Village Green will still be available for people to kick a ball, walk the dog or enjoy a coffee in the sun.

-A Tiny Forest has a number of site requirements which are listed below, but one of the key criteria for Council was a space where the Tiny Forest wouldn’t impact existing users.
-You can see from the image above that the Tiny Forest only takes up a small area and screens the oval from the petrol station improving the amenity for all of the reserve users.
+One of the key criteria for Council was a space where the Tiny Forest wouldn’t impact existing users.
+You can see from the image above that it only takes up a small area and screens the oval from the petrol station improving the amenity for all.

 • No underground infrastructure: soil typically excavated to 1m depth.